 If you have questions or need further assistance, please contact the Anchorage Street Maintenance Dispatch Center at 907-343-8277 or the Eagle River Street Maintenance Dispatch at 907-343-1510.

-Please limit on-street parking in all areas during street sweeping.
+- Please limit on-street parking in all areas during snow plowing and removal operations.

-It is illegal to park vehicles in the middle of a cul-de-sac per Municipal Code Title 9.30.030, A13.
-Vehicles parked in a cul-de-sac during street sweeping operations may result in a citation and/or towing.
+- It is illegal to park vehicles in the middle of a cul-de-sac per Municipal Code Title 9.30.030, A13.
+Vehicles parked in a cul-de-sac during snow plowing or removal operations may result in a citation and/or towing.

-There may be some deviation in the sweeping patterns on trash days.
+- There may be some deviation in the plowing patterns on trash days.

 The main arterial and collector roads noted below are maintained by the State of Alaska.
 Please contact them at 338-1466 for maintenance concerns on these roads, including sweeping, potholes, sidewalks and snow/ice removal.

-Glenn Highway, Debarr, Boniface, Airport Heights, Muldoon, Tudor, International, Minnesota, New Seward Highway, Old Seward Highway (Dowling to Rabbit Creek), Dowling, Sand Lake, Jewel Lake, Raspberry, Potter, Dimond Blvd., O'Malley, Huffman, DeArmoun, Rabbit Creek, Hillside and Birch.
+Glenn Highway, Debarr, Boniface, Airport Heights, Muldoon, Tudor, International, Minnesota, New Seward Highway, Old Seward Highway (Dowling to Rabbit Creek), Dowling, Sand Lake, Jewel Lake, Raspberry, Potter Dr, Dimond Blvd., O'Malley, Huffman, DeArmoun, Rabbit Creek, Hillside and Birch.